-Venezuela at breaking point as controversial poll nears - BBC News
+'Zero hour': Venezuela at breaking point

 Under US President Barack Obama, targeted sanctions on individuals were introduced.

-Donald Trump's administration has said it will consider further sanctions.
+Donald Trump's administration has added sanctions for 13 more Venezuelans and he has said he will consider further measures.
 But anything broader than targeted sanctions would be a serious blow for the country's crisis-stricken economy.

 Oil revenues account for 95% of Venezuela's foreign earnings.